Power to Parents and Professionals (P2P2) Special Education Workshops and Training

 (for parents of children with Special Needs and professionals who work with children with Special Needs)

-Consistent with its mission to serve underrepresented and under-resourced communities, Legal Outreach has reached out to the special needs community by first helping parents and caregivers become informed advocates for their children by teaching them their rights within the educational arena and training them in the art of advocacy.
+Consistent with its mission to serve underrepresented and under-resourced communities, Legal Outreach has reached out to the special needs community by first helping parents, caregivers and professionals become informed advocates for children with special needs by teaching them their rights within the educational arena and training them in the art of advocacy.

-To this end, Legal Outreach offers parent workshops to schools, community-based organizations and special education parent support groups in under-resourced communities in New York City.
+Legal Outreach offers parent workshops to schools, community-based organizations and special education parent support groups in under-resourced communities in New York City.
 We teach lessons from a curriculum called, The Rights of Children with Special Needs within the New York City Department of Education.
 This curriculum includes lessons ranging from an introduction to special education to understanding due process and remedies.
-If you are interested in organizing a parent workshop for your agency/organization, please contact Tamika Edwards via email at firstname.lastname@example.org or phone at 718-752-0222, ext 202.
+If you are interested in organizing a parent workshop for your agency/organization, please contact Tamika Edwards or phone at 718-752-0222, ext 202.

 Fostering Change Initiative

 (for youth in foster care)